nyarurato/MillSimSharp/README.md

 # Mill Sim Sharp

-A voxel-based milling simulation dependency-free library for .NET — the core library provides a voxel-based representation, SDF generation, and mesh exporting utilities.
-The project contains a small viewer sample app for demonstrations.
+MillSimSharp is a milling simulation library for .NET focused on voxel-based and SDF (Signed Distance Field) workflows.
+It provides fast SDF generation, robust voxel-based simulation for milling operations, and high-quality mesh export.
+The repository also contains a lightweight viewer app for visualization and demos.

 ## Overview

-MillSimSharp is a library designed to simulate CNC milling operations using a voxel-based approach.
+MillSimSharp simulates CNC milling operations using both voxel-based representations and SDFs.
+It is designed for accurate material removal simulation and for producing high-quality meshes from the resulting geometry.
 It provides:

-- **Voxel-based material representation** for accurate simulation
+- **Voxel-based material representation** for accurate, conservative milling simulation (fast incremental operations)
+- **Signed Distance Field (SDF) generation** (Fast Sweeping algorithm) for high-quality mesh conversion and fast distance queries
-- **STL mesh export** using the Marching Cubes algorithm
+- **High-quality mesh export** using Dual Contouring and Marching Cubes
-- **G-code parser independence** - bring your own parser (gsGCode recommended for the viewer)
+- **G-code parser independence** - bring your own parser (gsGCode is used for the viewer demo)
 - **Flexible resolution** - adjust voxel size based on your needs
 - **Simple API** for toolpath execution